GeriLife/caregiving/CONTRIBUTING.md

 # Contributing

 We welcome all types of contributions, such as bug reports, ideas, design, testing, and code.

 ## Development

-To set up a development envoironment, first clone this project to your local development directory and change into the source directory.
+To set up a development environment, first, clone this project to your local development directory and `cd` into the source directory.

 ### Prerequisites